-After extensive planning and work, we are ready for our preschool 2020-2021 year with the utmost care for our children, families, teachers, and our general community’s health and safety.
-We will continue to uphold our mission of having a play-filled learning environment while promoting COVID-safe practices.
-Developing trusting, authentic relationships with each child is of utmost importance and no child will be reprimanded for age appropriate behavior.
+After extensive planning and work, we are ready for our preschool 2022-2023 year with the utmost care for our children, families, teachers, and our general community’s health and safety.
+We will continue to uphold our mission of having a play-filled learning environment while promoting COVID-safe practices as needed.
+Developing trusting, authentic relationships with each child is of utmost importance and no child will be reprimanded for age-appropriate behavior.
 Although we have set up our environments and activities to provide for social distancing, we will not enforce strict social distancing rules with young children.
 If a child needs to be comforted, he/she will be comforted and if children are building social skills with new and old friends, we will not prohibit these important experiences.

 Positive, strong family-teacher partnerships are essential for the education of children and an integral part of our quality program.
 We will do our best to communicate with you regularly and keep these connections strong in different ways through this time.

 We are dedicated to creating a healthy culture of caring at Shepherd of the Valley Preschool and your support is needed.
 We all have a responsibility to one another to adhere to the health and safety recommendations of experts in the fields of public health, medicine, and education.
-One member of the community will depend so much on another, and this includes extended family.
-We must make sacrifices for one another, so we all stay healthy.
-This school year will require us to be quick and flexible in responding to new information.
-We may need to adapt and revise strategies depending on the level of viral transmission.
-We will constantly be in close communication with state and local public health authorities and the New Mexico Early Childcare Education and Care Department and will keep your appraised of changes.
+We will constantly be in close communication with state and local public health authorities and the New Mexico Early Childcare Education and Care Department and will keep your appraised of changes if they should arise.